 What can you use acoustic cameras for?

 As there are so many applications for an acoustic camera, we will focus on the most common applications and tell you what kind of acoustic camera fits best.
+These are

 Sound Localization